S2AFormer: Strip Self-Attention for Efficient Vision Transformer: Abstract

 \section{Abstract}

-Vision Transformer (ViT) has made significant advancements in computer vision, thanks to its token mixer’s sophisticated ability to capture global dependencies between all tokens.
-However, the quadratic growth in computational demands as the number of tokens increases limits its practical efficiency.
-Although recent methods have combined the strengths of convolutions and self-attention to achieve better trade-offs, the expensive pairwise token affinity and complex matrix operations inherent in self-attention remain a bottleneck.
-To address this challenge, we propose S2AFormer, an efficient Vision Transformer architecture featuring novel Strip Self-Attention (SSA).
-We design simple yet effective Hybrid Perception Blocks (HPBs) to effectively integrate the local perception capabilities of CNNs with the global context modeling of Transformer's attention mechanisms.
-A key innovation of SSA lies in its reducing the spatial dimensions of $K$ and $V$ while compressing the channel dimensions of $Q$ and $K$.
-This design significantly reduces computational overhead while preserving accuracy, striking an optimal balance between efficiency and effectiveness.
-We evaluate the robustness and efficiency of S2AFormer through extensive experiments on multiple vision benchmarks, including ImageNet-1k for image classification, ADE20k for semantic segmentation, and COCO for object detection and instance segmentation.
-Results demonstrate that S2AFormer achieves significant accuracy gains with superior efficiency in both GPU and non-GPU environments, making it a strong candidate for efficient vision Transformers.
+The Vision Transformer (ViT) has achieved remarkable success in computer vision due to its powerful token mixer, which effectively captures global dependencies among all tokens.
+However, the quadratic complexity of standard self-attention with respect to the number of tokens severely hampers its computational efficiency in practical deployment.
+Although recent hybrid approaches have sought to combine the strengths of convolutions and self-attention to improve the performance–efficiency trade-off, the costly pairwise token interactions and heavy matrix operations in conventional self-attention remain a critical bottleneck.
+To overcome this limitation, we introduce S2AFormer, an efficient Vision Transformer architecture built around a novel Strip Self-Attention (SSA) mechanism.
+Our design incorporates lightweight yet effective Hybrid Perception Blocks (HPBs) that seamlessly fuse the local inductive biases of CNNs with the global modeling capability of Transformer-style attention.
+The core innovation of SSA lies in simultaneously reducing the spatial resolution of the key ($K$) and value ($V$) tensors while compressing the channel dimension of the query ($Q$) and key ($K$) tensors.
+This joint spatial-and-channel compression dramatically lowers computational cost without sacrificing representational power, achieving an excellent balance between accuracy and efficiency.
+We extensively evaluate S2AFormer on a wide range of vision tasks, including image classification (ImageNet-1K), semantic segmentation (ADE20K), and object detection/instance segmentation (COCO).
+Experimental results consistently show that S2AFormer delivers substantial accuracy improvements together with superior inference speed and throughput across both GPU and non-GPU platforms, establishing it as a highly competitive solution in the landscape of efficient Vision Transformers.